au-ts/sddf/examples/serial_two_client/README.md

 Enter char to test getchar FOR SERIAL 1
 ```
 This shows our two clients, `serial_server_1` and `serial_server_2` transmitting to the
-same serial driver through a multiplexer (`mux_rx.c` for receive and `mux_tx.c` for transmit).
+same serial driver through a multiplexer (`virt_rx.c` for receive and `virt_tx.c` for transmit).
 Both clients will now be waiting on input from the user.

 If we then input the characters 'h' and 'e' to the console, we will get the following output: